Suppression of Hall number due to charge density wave order in high-$T_c$ cuprates: Introduction

 The presence of charge density wave (CDW) correlations in the pseudogap phase of copper oxide superconductors is now well established \cite{Damascelli,Wu:2015,Wu:2011,Wu:2013,Chang:2012,Ghiringhelli:2012,Comin,Neto,Tabis,Croft,Gerber,Chang,Jang,Blackburn,Blanco,Lali}.
 In zero or low magnetic fields the CDW order has been observed in multiple x-ray scattering experiments \cite{Damascelli,Chang:2012,Ghiringhelli:2012,Comin,Neto,Tabis,Croft} as well as nuclear magnetic resonance (NMR) \cite{Wu:2015}, and is static, short range correlated, and bidirectional (i.e., charge density is modulated in both Cu-O bond directions in the CuO$_2$ planes).
 In YBa$_2$Cu$_3$O$_x$ (YBCO) a second charge density wave order has also been found in high magnetic fields and lower temperatures \cite{Wu:2015,Wu:2011,Wu:2013,Gerber,Chang,Jang,Lali} and is long range ordered, but essentially unidirectional.
 So far, this high field CDW has been observed in NMR \cite{Wu:2015,Wu:2011,Wu:2013}, and more recently, x-ray scattering experiments in high magnetic fields \cite{Gerber,Chang,Jang}.
 In contrast to the low-field bidirectional short-range-correlated CDW with an onset temperature close to $150 K$, the high-field unidirectional long-range-correlated CDW onsets above a critical magnetic field proportional to the resistive upper critical field $H_{c2}$ with heavily suppressed superconductivity and at a temperature close to the superconducting transition temperature $T_c$ at zero magnetic field.
 Since the observation of the unidirectional CDW requires x-ray scattering at high magnetic fields, which is challenging because the scattering signals are weak, to date the direct experimental observation of this high-field phase has remained limited, only around the moderate doping levels $p \sim 0.12$.
 In more recent high magnetic field sound velocity measurements \cite{Lali} it has been found that the high field unidirectional charge order exists in more or less the same doping range $0.08\lesssim p \lesssim 0.16$ as its low-field bidirectional counterpart, although the intrinsic connection between the two distinct charge orders, if any, is still unclear.
 Nonetheless, because of its large correlation volume and sharp onset in magnetic field and temperature, both in contrast to the low-field short-range-correlated CDW at higher temperatures, it has been argued that the ground state competing order in clean superconducting YBCO is a long-range-ordered, incommensurate, CDW in which charge modulation is unidirectional \cite{Jang}.
+The primary focus of our current work is an explanation of the rapid suppression of the Hall number near optimal doping (while staying positive) indicating a Fermi surface reconstruction in terms of uni-directional CDW which has been observed in multiple CDW experiments.
+We also add a discussion of underdoped in terms of bi-directional CDW~\cite{Seo:2014} for the sake of completeness.